 The Editor stack has a simple spell checker for the text field where you write the main body of your blog posts.
 This option allows you to toggle that setting on or off.

-The toolbar for the text field where you write the main body of your blog posts can be customized to have specific functionality enabled or disabled.
-There are four rows of toggle buttons in the settings for the stack that allow you to choose which features you wish to have toolbar buttons displayed for.
+The toolbar for the content field where you write the main body of your blog posts can be customized to have specific functionality enabled or disabled.
+There are five rows of toggle buttons in the settings for the stack that allow you to choose which features you wish to have toolbar buttons displayed for.

 This section allows you to customize the text for the various fields' placeholder text on the Add and Edit Post views.
 You can change the placeholder text for the following fields: